Vobludalib/MusescoreIntegration/README.md

 - [x] Wizard to auto-generate the JSON file
 - [x] Fix bugs in Wizard with rejecting options and it still saving progress
 - [ ] Finish example scripts to show how to use this
-- [ ] Add random UUID to temp files in case multiple instances run at the same time.
+- [x] <del>Add random UUID to temp files in case multiple instances run at the same time.</del> Added time to file name for all generated temp files.